TheEpicDolphin/gllm/README.md

 - Per-token log-probability tracking

 ### Attention & KV Cache
-- Multi-head self-attention with Rotary Position Embeddings (RoPE)
+- Multi-headed self-attention with Rotary Position Embeddings (RoPE)
-- Paged KV cache with block-based allocation and reuse
+- Paged KV caching with block-based allocation and reuse
 - Efficient separation of context and query attention
 - Attention bias construction for padded and causal sequences

 ### Engine & Scheduling
-- Request scheduling engine supporting multiple concurrent generation requests
+- Processing multiple generation requests concurrently
-- Dynamic request batching across decode steps
+- Continuous batching of incoming requests
 - Request lifecycle management (enqueue → generate → finish)
-- Async-friendly interface using asyncio.Future

-### Modular Design
-- Clean separation of concerns:
-  - LLM: model execution and attention metadata
-  - Sampler: token sampling and logprob computation
-  - LLMEngine: request scheduling and batching
-  - Attention: attention kernels and KV cache integration
-- Designed for extensibility (speculative decoding, quantization, multi-GPU)
+Only Llama 3.1 models are currently supported.
+I plan to support more in the future!

 ## Architecture Overview